 A potential student is required to:

-- demonstrate in an interview with an academic staff member of suitability for the course concerned;
+- demonstrate, in an interview with an academic staff member, their suitability for the course concerned;

 - provide contact details for a character referee, who will endorse the application, by completing a Confidential Reference form supplied by the College.

-The College reserves the right to disregard any of the above entry criteria when it is satisfied that the ability, experience and standing of an applicant are sufficient to give the applicant a good chance of completing the relevant course successfully.
+The College, as delegated to the Dean of Studies, reserves the right to disregard any of the above entry criteria when it is satisfied that the ability, experience and standing of an applicant are sufficient to confirm the suitability and commitment of the student to the intended course.

 Summary of Specific Entry Requirements for Each Course